Psst. Did you stumble on this article looking how to setup your own automated Slack invite portal? Click here to skip to that section!

 Channels are for the main conversations that take place in your Slack community.
 Think of these like open chat rooms where anyone can discuss topics.
 You can name a channel based on a topic which helps keep conversations on that channel focused.
-For example, in the Better Branding Course, I have channels that correspond to each major section of the course so that I can keep up with messages/files that are sent through and I know exactly what part of the course students’ questions/comments pertain to.
+For example, in our Wandering Aimfully community, we have channels that correspond to our monthly coaching sessions, our signature course Build Without Burnout, and even a “shameless asks” channel which keeps any/all self-promotion to a dedicated channel where it’s celebrated rather than disrupting the flow of conversation.

 Direct messages allow you to have one-on-one conversations just like DM’s on Twitter.
 The conversations that happen via DM are searchable only to you and the person you’re communicating with.

 Private groups can be used to talk about topics that only pertain to (and that should only be visible to) a certain number of members in the community/team.